Top of page

 In this interview, Tim St. Onge and Meagan Snow explain how web archiving is preserving documentation essential to understanding the evolution of modern cartography.
 They outline the motivations behind the Geospatial Software and File Formats Documentation Web Archive, describe their curatorial approach, and highlight the collection’s value for both current and future researchers.
 This is …

-Documenting Industry in a Changing World: Inside the Industry Associations Web Archive
+Documenting Industry in a Changing World: The Industry Associations Web Archive

 Posted by: Tracee Haupt Fugate